d-carrigg/BinWips/ReadMe.md

 - You can’t use `Get-Content` or `Get-Item` cmdlets with these  files because they do not exist as files when deployed

 If you want to deploy the resources next to the `exe` instead of embedding them, include the `-NoEmbedResources` option.
 In which case the files will be copied to the `-OutDir` if they do not already exist at that location.
 If all resources are in the same directory as the script, or they already exist on the machine you want to deploy to.
 You don’t need to include them as resources, you can just access them as you normally would in your PowerShell script.

-## PowerShell Runtime Modifications

-You can modify the session in which your script is run as an executable.
-This is useful if you have multiple scripts which you convert to `.exe`s and you want to run some common setup before executing each script.
-This includes things such as shared cmdlets, module imports, startup messages, and *almost* anything else you can run as a PowerShell script.
-At this time you cannot modify the PowerShell host (you can't say change the output color of text).
-To accomplish that you will need to see the [Advanced Usage Section](#advanced-usage) section.

-An example of a modification comes from the BinWips source code.
-In the default class template, the BinWips module adds the `Get-PSBinaryResource` cmdlet to the runspace.
-This is used if you include resources as described in the [Resources section](#including-resources-with-your-application).
-**TODO fill in**

 ## Check if an application is a BinWips executable